vulcainjs/vulcainjs.github.io/docs/gettingStarted/index.md

 vulcain publish 1
 ```

-where 1 is a version number (you must increment it every time you'll publish a new version).
+where 1 is a version number (you must increment it every time you publish a new version).

-When a microservice is published, **vulcain** assign it a unique port number beginning from 30000 used to test your microservice.
-All microservice endpoints respects the same
-endpoint format (valid only for testing) :
+When a microservice is published, **vulcain** automatically assigns a unique port number beginning from 30000 and used to test your microservice.
+All microservice endpoints follow the same endpoint format (valid only for testing) :

 ```
 http://<host>:<port>/api/<verb>